Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

 Funding our work

 We are funding this work both from our core funds, from scheme budgets, and through targeted fundraising efforts.
-An approach to major donors was mailed in August 2022, and a wider fundraising appeal was mailed to our supporters in November 2022.
+We launched our Avian Influenza Appeal in 2022.

 Frequently asked questions